Filip-Ignaciuk/Filip-Ignaciuk/README.md

 Welcome to my profile!

-I'm currently studying for a and learning c++.
+I'm currently a student, studying for a-levels and learning C++.

 My stats